AttuneIntelligence/redis-agent/README.md

 ## Step 3: Chain-of-Thought Planning

-The aggregated conversation thread is sent to ChatGPT with the instruction to think of a series of steps necessary to adequately answer the provided question.
+The aggregated conversation thread is sent to ChatGPT with the instruction to think of a series of steps necessary to adequately answer the provided question with the available tools.
 This sequential reasoning allows the agent to conceptualize multi-step thought processes, defining the series of function calls which will source the proper information from the proper repositories.
+For example:

-**Question**: "What is the most common gene mutation in kidney cancer, and who are the people researching those genes?"
+**Question**: "What are the most common gene mutations in kidney cancer, and who are the people researching those genes?"

 **Generated Plan**: